Indiana Dunes National Park

 Wildlife

-I’ve never seen much wildlife within Indiana Dunes unless I was explicitly looking for it.
+I’ve never seen much wildlife within Indiana Dunes, besides a few squirrels and the occasional deer.
 Though, it’s worth noting that the park has a solid bird population, evident within its swamps, ponds, and bogs.

 Escapism